lemannrus/ecoflow-battery-card/README.md

   </a>
 </p>

-A custom Lovelace card for Home Assistant that displays EcoFlow battery levels with a beautiful, animated battery icon.
-This card provides an intuitive visual representation of your EcoFlow power station's battery status with color-coded indicators.
+A custom Lovelace card for Home Assistant that displays EcoFlow battery levels with beautiful, animated circular battery indicators.
+Features smooth liquid-like fill animation with wave effects, multi-battery support, and intelligent outage management for power stations.

 ## ✨ Features